 The following courses taught at Chipola College have been designated as courses with an international/diversity focus:

-• ASH 1044 Middle Eastern History & Civilization
+- ASH 1044 Survey of Middle Eastern History

 Civics Literacy